 - They deliver your electricity (Massachusetts electric utilities are electricity delivery companies only).
-Delivery services appear on your bill as delivery charges.
+Delivery services appear on your bill as delivery services charges.

-- They also supply your electricity, which means they buy electricity for you and pass the cost along to you.
-The cost of the electricity they buy for you appears on your bill as supply charges.
+- They also can supply your electricity, which means they buy electricity for you and pass the cost along to you.
+The cost of the electricity they buy for you appears on your bill as supply services charges.

 But in Massachusetts, there are actually three ways to purchase your electricity: